 You may have opened Developer Tools at some point.
 Developer Tools may slow animation renderings to a crawl, as slow as one frame per second.
 In case it is open, make sure you close Developer Tools.

-Stop Tasks That You May Not Need to Run at All Times
+Stop Data Mining Tasks That You May Not Need Running

 Data mining is a CPU-intensive activity.
 If you are designing a strategy, you probably don’t need to have a live stream of information being processed in realtime.
 Learn to segment your activities and only start the tasks that you need for the work you are doing.